-- 6.7 The following policy is primarily associated with waste management facilities, because such facilities normally include an element of permanent new build development.
-Such development must be of a high quality design.
-Minerals related proposals often do not include new development, or at least not development which is intended to be of permanent use.
-Nevertheless, should a minerals proposal include some form of built development, then the following policy would apply. - 6.8 Appendix 2: The Location and Design of Waste Management Facilities provides specific guidance on the design of waste management facilities, and should be used to inform the design of waste management facilities in the plan area.
+- 6.8 The following policy is primarily associated with waste management facilities, because such facilities normally include an element of permanent new build development, but could also apply to mineral proposals.
+Such development must be of a high quality design. - 6.9 Appendix 3: The Location and Design of Waste Management Facilities provides specific guidance on the design of waste management facilities, and should be used to inform the design of waste management facilities in the plan area.